learn-co-curriculum/java-generics/README.md

 List myList = new ArrayList();
 ```

-In the above line of code, we could add any object we wanted to this list.
+In the above line of code, we could add any object we want to this list.
 But
-by doing so is not recommended as we discussed.
-This is where generics come into
+doing so is not recommended as we discussed in the previous lessons.
+This is
-play: we can change the list definition to specify what type of items we want in
+where generics come into play: we can change the list definition to specify
-the list by using the **diamond operator**, `<>`.
-By definition, the `ArrayList`
+what type of items we want in the list by using the **diamond operator**, `<>`.
-is a generic class since it is defined as such:
+By definition, the `ArrayList` is a generic class since it is defined as such:

 ```java
 public class ArrayList<E> extends AbstractList<E> implements List<E> {}